 Each entry is accompanied by an essential discourse on the individual's contributions or relevance in their respective fields, followed by their specific interactions or connections with Vermeer.
 The latter is indicated by an icon of Vermeer's signature.

-Frans Grijzenhout revises the location of Vermeer's house new logo
+Frans Grijzenhout Revises the Location of Vermeer's House

 "Finding Vermeer"